zidan-p/zidan-p/README.md

 ![test](https://komarev.com/ghpvc/?username=zidan-p&color=yellowgreen)

+`oh my warriors whither would you flee? behind you is the sea, before you is the enemy`

 This is where I store various kinds of projects, whether it's from school, my internship or my free time projects.
 - 👋 Hi, I’m @zidan-p (zidan putra rahman)
 - 👀 I’m interested in web development and game development